| | | Physics | Physics | 2 |

 | | The Department was established in 1965 and offers Bachelor of Biological Sciences (B.Sc.), Master degree in Biological Sciences (M.Sc.), and Doctor of Philosophy in Biological Sciences (Ph.D.) to qualify students to teach and to conduct research in biology.
 The Bachelor program is designed to provide students with knowledge in major disciplines of biological sciences.

+| | | | | Medical Laboratory Sciences | Medical Laboratory Sciences | 6 | In 1974 the Department of Biological Sciences introduced a subspecialty in clinical analysis in order to provide local health care services and the community with highly qualified laboratory technologists.
+Later, in 1980, the Department of Biological Sciences launched a new program that grants a bachelor's degree in biological analysis.
+Then in 2016, the Department of Clinical laboratory sciences was established as separated Department from the Department of Biological Sciences.
 The field of Clinical laboratory sciences utilizes biological techniques and instruments to analyze various clinical samples, which help physicians diagnose and treat different pathologies, and monitor the general condition of the patient.
 This specialty gives graduates the opportunity of employment as lab specialized technicians.
 The program is organized into terms and spans a period of four years during which the student gets a solid background in the theoretical and practical principles of the different laboratory sciences.
 These include hematology, blood bank, clinical chemistry, medical microbiology, medical parasitology, medical mycology, virology, medical immunology and serology, in addition to molecular biology techniques, microtechniques, laboratory instruments, quality assurance in laboratory analyses and laboratory management, occupational health and safety, and the ethics of the medical laboratory profession.
-Moreover, the program includes field training during the fourth year of study, and carried out at hospital laboratories certified for training. | | The field of Clinical laboratory sciences utilizes biological techniques and instruments to analyze various clinical samples, which help physicians diagnose and treat different pathologies, and monitor the general condition of the patient.
-This specialty gives graduates the opportunity of employment as lab specialized technicians.
+Moreover, the program includes field training during the fourth year of study, and carried out at hospital laboratories certified for training.
+University Fees Link Click Here

 |